d1v1d1/Blender-Selection-Border/README.md

 # blender select selection border

 Blender addon to select the edges of a selection of faces and mark them to seam.

+In "Edit Mode", select some faces.
+Now in "Select", choose "Selection borders"